-Junius Scales sits in the living room among his audio collection in his Pine Bush, N.Y., home on Wednesday, March 20, 1996.
+Junius Scales sits in the living room among his audio collection in his Pine Bush, New York, home in 1996.
 Scales (1920-2002) was arrested by the FBI in Memphis in 1954 and convicted under the Smith Act for his membership in the Communist Party.
-He lost his appeal to the Supreme Court in Scales v.
-United States.
-He was sentenced to 6 years, and served 15 months before his sentence was commuted by President John F. Kennedy.
-(AP Photo/Jim McKnight, reprinted with permission from The Associated Press.)
+He lost his appeal to the Supreme Court and was sentenced to 6 years.
+He served 15 months before his sentence was commuted by President John F. Kennedy.
+(AP Photo/Jim McKnight, used with permission from the Associated Press)

 In Scales v.
 United States, 367 U.S. 203 (1961), the Supreme Court narrowly upheld the conviction of Junius Scales, a Communist Party member, under the membership clause of the Smith Act of 1940, which made it a crime to be a member of the Communist Party.